Lucy Sante: Career

 Sante has written and edited books and written lyrics and liner notes.

 Her books include Low Life: Lures and Snares of Old New York (1991), a non-fiction book documenting the life and politics of lower Manhattan from the mid-19th century to the early 20th century; Evidence (1992), the autobiographical The Factory of Facts (1998), Walker Evans (1999), Kill All Your Darlings: Pieces 1990-2005 (2007), Folk Photography (2009), The Other Paris (2015), Maybe the People Would Be the Times (2022), and Nineteen Reservoirs (2023).
 She co-edited O. K. You Mugs: Writers on Movie Actors with writer Melissa Holbrook Pierson, her former wife.
-Sante also translated and edited Félix Fénéon's Novels in Three Lines (2007) for New York Review Books.
+Sante also translated and edited Félix Fénéon's Novels in Three Lines (2007) for the New York Review Books.

 In the early 1980s, Sante wrote lyrics for the New York City-based band The Del-Byzanteens.
 She served as historical consultant on Martin Scorsese's 2002 film Gangs of New York, and, with Jem Cohen, made the short film Le Bled (Buildings in a Field) (2009).
 Sante has exhibited her collages at Picture Theory in Manhattan and elsewhere.

 After teaching in the Columbia MFA writing program, Sante moved to Ulster County, New York, and taught writing and the history of photography at Bard College for 24 years before she retired in 2023.
+Sante's papers are stored at the New York Public Library Archives & Manuscripts Division.